livingwillowtree/Inventory-Manager/README.md

 * **Product CRUD Operations:** Add, update, search, and delete products.
 * **Stock Monitoring:** Monitor stock availability of items.
 Show all items, only critically low items, or sort them ascendingly by stock quantity.
 * **Order Processing and Sale Tracking:** Handles multiple items per transaction, updates stock totals in real-time, and generates multi-line itemized sales logs.
+* **Analysis Report:** An automatically generated report of the inventory and sales.
 * **Inventory && Log File:** Textfiles containing the inventory and the sales log with pipe delimiting for easy external modifications and reading.
 * **File Handling:** Safely reads, appends, and writes into files with a quick report of the result of the action.
 Success, warnings, errors.
 * **Safe Exit:** Checks if the changes to the vector is reflected into the file before exiting, prompting the user if they want to exit without saving.